OpenSpace/OpenSpace-Docs/manual/navigation/touch-interface.md

 ## BASIC DESCRIPTION OF SOURCE CODE
 Upon initialization, the touch module registers its callback functions with the OpenSpaceEngine component:
-  * `InitializeGL` - initialization for on-screen markers that display with each touch
+  - `InitializeGL`: initialization for on-screen markers that display with each touch
-  * `DeinitializeGL` - de-initialization of the on-screen markers
+  - `DeinitializeGL`: de-initialization of the on-screen markers
-  * `PreSync` - called at every frame by the openspaceengine component.
+  - `PreSync`: called at every frame by the openspaceengine component.
 This callback (in touchmodule.cpp) will process any new touch events received from the TUIO server.
-  * `Render` - called along with other OpenSpace render components to render the on-screen touch markers
+  - `Render`: called along with other OpenSpace render components to render the on-screen touch markers

 The instance of the `TouchModule` class contains instances of these classes: